MilesCranmer/DispatchDoctor.jl/README.md

 end
 ```

+where it will apply to all functions (except closures)
-where we use `@unstable` to mark functions that should not be wrapped.
+within the contents.
+Here, we can use `@unstable` to mark blocks
+that should not be wrapped.

 (*Tip: in the REPL, wrap this with `@eval`, because the REPL has special handling of the `module` keyword.*)